KennethJAllen/ygo-small-world/README.md

 You can now run the project's scripts within the poetry shell.

 ## 💻 Running the Code

+### Streamlit Graphical User Interface

+For a graphical user interface, use the Streamlit app:

+`streamlit run app.py`

 ### Command Line Interface